frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3005:** For each report I see in the test tab, I want to see its name and its description (story **2040**).

 **3010:** Given is that I am testing my application as a Frank developer.
 I want the option to *rerun* reports.
 Rerunning a report means that the Frank adapter that produced the report is re-executed.
 The same input message is supplied.
 For each pipe, the produced output is compared with the value stored with the corresponding checkpoint.
-The test succeeds if the new messages are the same after applying the configured XSLT transformation (user story **2010**).
+The test succeeds if the new messages are the same after applying the report's XSLT transformation (user story **2010**) or the default XSLT transformation (story **2014**).

+**3012:** In the context of story **3010**, the XSLT transformation of a report takes precedence over the configured XSLT transformation.

 **3015:** Given is that I have rerun a report and that there were differences (test failed).
 Given is also that this failure is a false negative - the requirements of the app have changed.
 As a Frank developer, I want the option to replace the expected value with the actual value.